sdmirch/blogdown/content/portfolio/influencers.md

 ### Modeling to Identify Elite Influencers:
 #### Critical Mass Filter:
-I filtered for influencers who had more than 5000 followers, assuming 5000 followers is *enough*.
+I filtered for influencers who had more than 5000 followers, assuming 5000 followers is *enough* for someone to be classified as a power-middle influencer.

 #### Interaction Score:
 The interaction score is equal to the ratio of likes to followers.